GreenDelta/openLCA2-manual/src/advanced_top/system_synamics.md

 ![](../media/sys_dyn_2.png)

-You should see a folder "System dynamics models" in your database folders now:
+You should now see a folder "System dynamics models" in your database folders:

 ![](../media/sys_dyn_3.png)